mariaadev/RockPaperScissorsLizardSpock/README.md

 # Rock, Paper, Scissors, Lizard, Spock

-Game of Rock, Paper, Scissors, Lizard, Spock.
+Game of Rock 🗿, Paper 📃, Scissors ✂️, Lizard 🦎, Spock 🖖.

 The player is prompted to choose what is going to play.
 A random play is generated to play against the player and the winner is displayed.